-Paper 1 40% Paper 2 60% Spoken Language Assessment Separate endorsement Reading of one piece of fiction Reading two pieces of A formal presentation writing. related non-fiction on a topic of your Answer FIVE questions based on writing. choice, designed to the text.
-Answer four questions engage your One piece of narrative or based on texts and two audience and show recount writing. which compare them. your ability to handle One piece of writing to complex ideas persuade or discuss
+Paper 1 40% Paper 2 60% Assessment Spoken Language Separate endorsement Reading of one piece of fiction writing.
+Answer FIVE questions based on the text.
+One piece of narrative or recount writing.
+Reading two pieces of related non-fiction writing.
+Answer four questions based on texts and two which compare them.
+One piece of writing to persuade or discuss Two pieces of writing such as article, report, review, speech.
+A formal presentation on a topic of your choice, designed to engage your audience and show your ability to handle complex ideas